cicsdev/cics-event-consumer/docs/troubleshooting.md

 * Check you are using the latest version of the project as it may contain fixes and it will be easier to diagnose and fix your issue.
 * If you are having issues creating a Java regular expression, as used in the property token.regex and tokens htmltable and texttable, you may find site http://www.regexplanet.com/advanced/java/index.html useful to try and evaluate expressions.

-## Raising bugs
-1. If you suspect the project has a bug, please use the GitHub [issue](https://github.com/cicsdev/cics-event-consumer/issues) page.
+If you suspect the project has a bug, please use the GitHub [issue](https://github.com/cicsdev/cics-event-consumer/issues) page.